Mermaid Cake Layers:

 Bake for 35-37 minutes, (or until a toothpick comes out clean).
-Allow to cool for 10 minutes, then run an offset spatula around perimeter of the pan to separate the cake from the pan.
+Allow to cool for 10-15 minutes on a wire cooling rack, then run an offset spatula around perimeter of the pan to separate the cake from the pan.
 Place cake layers into the freezer for 45 minutes, to accelerate the cooling process.

 Once the layers have fully cooled, the caramelized bits can be trimmed from the sides / top of the cake using a serrated knife if desired.
 Be sure the layers are completely cooled or chilled before trimming.
 If you try to trim the layers while they’re still warm, they will crumble apart.

 12 oz (one and a half packages) cream cheese, softened